The Fulbright-National Geographic Award

 Candidates from all fields are encouraged to apply.

-To be considered for this opportunity, applicants must have marked “Yes” in response to the question “Are you interested in applying to the Fulbright-National Geographic Storytelling Fellowship?” within the Fulbright U.S. Student Study/Research application.
-Semi-finalists will be invited to submit additional materials for the Fulbright-National Geographic opportunity in late January/early February 2023.
+To be considered for this opportunity, applicants must express interest by marking “Yes” in response to the question “Are you interested in applying to the Fulbright-National Geographic Award?” within the Fulbright U.S. Student Study/Research application.
+Semi-finalists will be invited to submit additional materials for the Fulbright-National Geographic opportunity in late January/early February 2024 for the 2024-2025 competition.

 Current and Previous Fulbright-National Geographic Fellows